The Police Are Going to Arrive

 In the meantime, you may have several court dates every three to six weeks.
 Hopefully, though, the judge will be giving you and your attorney time to sort through your defense.
 A relatively easy case can last up to seven months.
 A felony case can last seven to 14 months.
 Generally, the defense wants more time to work through the details and give the bad guy a chance to slip up.

-This life-changing event is probably going to cost you.
-Most cases utilize multiple attorneys and experts.
+Self-defense cases are expensive.
+Most cases utilize multiple attorneys and subject matter experts.
 The billable hours are stacking up … and you haven’t even made it to trial yet.
 Things are happening in the background though.
+Learn about how concealed carry insurance can help to cover some of the costs.

 The client is the best resource.
 Though your memory may be shaky at first, you are the only one who was there and knows what happened.
 After your attorney has received the evidence, he or she will make a copy and send it to you for review.
 You should read it and write back about anything that is missing or incorrect.